k5cents/models-markets/README.md

 The two national forecast files contain FiveThirtyEight’s daily calculations for each party’s probability of winning a majority in their respective chambers.

 The Senate seat and House district level forecasts will be used in this project.
 Each observation represents one candidate’s probability of victory on one day.

-There are 28353 observations in the Senate seat level file and 299760 for the House district level.
-Together, there are an average of 3348 unique daily predictions spanning from 2018-08-01 to 2018-11-06.
+There are 28353 observations in the Senate seat level file and 299760 for the House.
+Together, there are an average of 3348 unique daily predictions spanning from `rmin(model_combined$forecastdate)` to 2018-11-06.

 For each observation, there are 12 variables recorded: